jupyter-server/jupyter-scheduler/docs/users/index.md

 !["Launcher with Notebook Jobs icon in Other section"](./images/launcher.png)

-Each items name links to a detail view.
+Each item's name links to a detail view.

 !["Job name as a link in each column"](./images/item_name.png)